 People waited restlessly at the colorless bus stops en-route.
 Whenever the bus braked, a crowd of people climbed down and a swarm of them huddled up.
 Everyone glanced at me so I avoided their eyes and decided not to satisfy my curiosity.

-At one such stop, I saw a young boy walking towards me, who, in the blink of an eye, snatched my phone along with my earphones, jumped off the bus with a similar looking boy, and ran.
+At one such stop, I saw a young boy walking towards me, who, in the blink of an eye, snatched my phone along with my earphones, jumped off the bus with another young boy, and ran.
 I jumped down and started shouting ‘mi cellular’ incessantly.

 I saw the boys crossing the road, and I crossed running behind them.
 I stumbled on my white earphones, which the boys had thrown on the road, and continued running without stopping to pick them up.
 They sprinted and I gasped for breath.
 I continued shouting that someone robbed my cell phone so that some other wanderer could help the foreigner with the red lips and fancy clothes.
 But no one buzzed.